Raechil na Garnussil na Gallam

 I have prayed to Harnakos, but to be honest the past few days have been very disappointing.

-I had thought that I might see more of the world but if anything I have seen less.
+I had thought that I might see more but if anything I have seen less.
 I never appreciated how uncomfortable travel in a carriage could be, and how boring.
-The windows have drapes and these have rarely been opened.
+The windows have drapes and these have rarely been open.

 And I am under the constant inspection of both my parents.
-I could have tried to sleep but I am concerned that if I dozed off I might talk in my sleep and say something incriminating.
+I could have tried to sleep but I am concerned that if I dozed off I might talk in my sleep and say something that might be misconstrued.

 And we have stayed in new inns but again I have experienced nothing new.
-Being with my family all my waking hours has been challenging for me.
+Being with my family all my waking hours has been challenging.

 So, so far it has all been rather dull and sad.